microsoft/hands-on-lab-redis/docs/workshop.md

 First you need to check if the key contains `products:all` and if it does, you need to refresh the cache.

-Then call the Catalog API using the `IHttpClientFactory` object provided to retrieve the `products` using the `GetStringAsync` method which will return a string of the response.
-Then store the result into Azure Redis Cache using the `IRedisService` with the `Set` method.
+Then call the Catalog API `/products` endpoint in APIM using the `IHttpClientFactory` object provided to retrieve the `products` using the `GetStringAsync()`.
+For the purpose of the lab, no need to manage the HTTP Response from APIM as the sole objective is to request a refresh of the cache, using the `Cache policy` defined in the previous lab.

 ```csharp
 public async Task ProductsEventsTrigger(